Prevent Circular Saw Kickback: 5 Essential Tips

 Your body position and grip on the saw are vital for control and safety.

-• Maintain a Firm, Two-Handed Grip: Always hold the circular saw firmly with both hands.
-This provides maximum control and allows you to resist any sudden movements of the tool.
-Do not use a saw that feels too heavy or unwieldy for you to control easily.
+• Maintain a Firm, Two-Handed Grip: Always hold the circular saw firmly with both hands for maximum control and to resist sudden tool movements.
+Do not use a saw that feels too heavy or unwieldy.

 • Position Your Body Safely: Stand slightly to the side of the cut line, not directly behind the saw.
-If kickback occurs, the saw will be less likely to strike you directly.
-Position your arms to be able to resist kickback forces.
+This reduces the likelihood of the saw striking you directly if kickback occurs.
+Position your arms to resist kickback forces.

 • Avoid Overreaching: Maintain a balanced stance and avoid overextending your reach.
-If a cut requires you to stretch, reposition yourself or the workpiece.
+If a cut requires stretching, reposition yourself or the workpiece.
 Loss of balance can lead to loss of saw control.

 Starting and Guiding the Cut